sh1boot/8bitrand/README.md

 For the nine-bit implementation, parameter sets with around 12 bytes of state can almost scrape through all of [dieharder][] randomness tests (contrast with [Mersenne Twister][mt]'s 2500 bytes).

-The less-efficient sixteen-bit implementation can survive all [dieharder][]'s default tests with as few as seven bytes of state.
+The less-computationally-efficient sixteen-bit implementation can survive all [dieharder][]'s default tests with as few as seven bytes of state.

 Provided the MCU has an 8-bit hardware multiplier I expect this code to outperform most shift-and-add approaches to random number generation (including